gctools-outilsgc/aurora-design-system/documentation/pages/glossary.md

 ## Utility

-Utility refers to whether or not a product provides the features needed by definied users.
+Utility refers to whether or not a product provides the features needed by defined users.
 If the product or system provides all the features required for users to meet their goals, it has a high level of utility.

 ## Wireframe